markusmeister/Endotaxis-2022/README.md

 **Endotaxis_v2.pdf**: a copy of the article.

-**Endotaxis-C.ipynb**: all the code needed to reproduce the analysis in the article.
+**Endotaxis-C.ipynb**: Jupyter notebook with code to reproduce the analysis in the article.